Community Safety Partnership

-The West Lancashire Community Safety Partnership (CSP) is committed to multi-agency problem solving and delivering balanced and comprehensive solutions to tackle crime and disorder.
+West Lancashire Community Safety Partnership (CSP) is committed to multi-agency problem solving and delivering balanced and comprehensive solutions to tackle crime and disorder.

-The Community Safety Partnership and its thematic groups are responsible for local delivery against the above priorities and the Community Partnership priorities will be reviewed annually.
+The list of priorities were evidenced through the Strategic Assessment 2018 process and the Community Safety Partnership and its thematic groups are responsible for local delivery against the above priorities.
+The CSP's priorities will be reviewed annually.